Bedford Park, Illinois: Education

 Elementary and middle school students attend school in Cook County School District 104, which operates Walker Elementary School in Bedford Park.
 High school students move on to Argo Community High School District 217 in Summit.

 The Bedford Park Public Library is in the community.

 Parks and recreation

 The Bedford Park District operates public parks in Bedford Park and Bridgeview Gardens.

 Business

 The Institute for Food Safety and Health is located in Bedford Park, adjacent to the Ingredion plant.
 It is affiliated with the Illinois Institute of Technology and the Food and Drug Administration's Center for Food Safety and Applied Nutrition.

+Transportation

+Both Pace and CTA provide bus service in the village.